Afrochemist/html-css-labs/README.md

 # HTML & CSS Training Lab for Beginners

 This repository contains labs for learning HTML and CSS.
-These are markup languages for are used for making websites.
+Below are the labs:

+1) Structure

+2) Text Typography

+3) List

+4) Links